LaVibeX/vulndb-data-mirror/README.md

- -vend,--mirror-vendors           Mirror the vendors data feed -vuln,--mirror-vulnerabilities   Mirror the vulnerabilities data feed -stat,--status-only              Displays VulnDB API status only
+ -vend,--mirror-vendors           Mirror the vendors data feed -vuln,--mirror-vulnerabilities   Mirror the vulnerabilities data feed -stat,--status-only              Displays VulnDB API status only -u,--mirror-update <hours>       Mirror just the updated vulnerabilities data feed from the past <hours>
+ -n, --no-nvd-additional          Filters vulnerabilities to download only those without additional information from the NVD.
+                                  **Note:** This option only works when used with `--mirror-vulnerabilities`.
 ```

 ### Mirror Recovery